Find Trade Colleges

 After completing their Bachelor's Degree, allied health graduates from SCSU carry an average student debt load of $21,080.

-Read full report on Allied Health Professions at Southern Connecticut State University
+Full Allied Health Professions at Southern Connecticut State University Report

-Goodwin College ranked #8 on this year’s Most Popular Allied Health Professions Bachelor’s Degree Trade Schools in Connecticut list.
-Located in the small city of East Hartford, Goodwin is a private not-for-profit college with a small student population.
+Goodwin College came in at #8 in this year’s edition of the Most Popular Allied Health Professions Bachelor’s Degree Trade Schools in Connecticut ranking.
+Located in the city of East Hartford, Goodwin is a private not-for-profit college with a small student population.

-Explore all the Most Popular Allied Health Professions Colleges in the New England Area or other specific states within that region.
+Explore all the Most Popular Allied Health Professions Schools in the New England Area or other specific states within that region.

 One of 11 majors within the trade school area of study, allied health professions has other similar majors worth exploring.